-Table 2 presents summary statistics on the logarithm of export prices for importing and export only (EO) firms.20 Panels A and B present findings at the product and product-country levels, respectively.
-Table 2 also introduces an added dimension into the analysis; scope for differentiation.21 Again, I corroborate earlier studies and find that export prices have increased over time at both the product and product-destination levels.
-This price increase is significantly larger for products with greater scope for differentiation.22
+Table 2 presents summary statistics on the logarithm of export prices for importing and export only (EO) firms.
+Panels A and B present findings at the product and product-country levels, respectively.
+Table 2 also introduces an added dimension into the analysis; scope for differentiation.
+Again, I corroborate earlier studies and find that export prices have increased over time at both the product and product-destination levels.
+This price increase is significantly larger for products with greater scope for differentiation.

 I also investigate the relationship between firms and number of export partners (See appendix, Table 16 and Table 17).
 The right tail of the distribution has been top-coded for expositional convenience but the relationship is weakly monotonic.
-Firms that only import (no exports) form 21% of observations, 61% of firms sell to less than 10 countries, and 18% of firms sell to 10 or more markets.
+Firms that only import (no exports) form 21% of observations, 61% of firms sell to less than 10 countries, and 18% of firms sell to 10 or more markets .
 However, the 18% of firms exporting to 10 or more destinations accrued 93% of all export revenue in the sample.
 The number of firms in all three categories grew from 2002 to 2005.
-Figure 1 shows that the relationship between number of firms and number of export destinations is generally negative.23 These results suggest that there may be substantial heterogeneity in country-level fixed costs of exporting across countries.
+Figure 1 shows that the relationship between number of firms and number of export destinations is generally negative.
+These results suggest that there may be substantial heterogeneity in country-level fixed costs of exporting across countries.

 Finally, I go beyond the broad non-importer vs importer analysis to explore how relative size in export markets vary along the intensive margin of import destinations (Figures 2 and 3).
-Figure 2 plots the estimated coefficients (and confidence intervals) when regressing log of export sales on
+Figure 2 plots the estimated coefficients (and confidence intervals) when regressing log of export sales on dummy variables for number of import partners and industry.
+The reference category relative to which differences are estimated is non-importers.
+Firms that import from one country are .4 log points larger than non-importers, firms that

-20I obtain qualitatively similar results using the median in lieu of the mean (See appendix).
+&lt;sup>22I obtain qualitatively similar results using the median in lieu of the mean (See appendix).

-21I use the United Nations Conference on Trade and Development (UNCTAD) classification of goods to categorize HS6 products as differentiated or homogenous.
+&lt;sup>23I use the United Nations Conference on Trade and Development (UNCTAD) classification of goods to categorize HS6 products as differentiated or homogenous.
 The UNCTAD system has seven classification headings.
-I classify high-skill and technology-intensive products, medium-skill and technology-intensive products, and, resource-intensive manufactures as heterogeneous (differentiated) goods.
+I classify high-skill and technology-intensive products, and, resource-intensive manufactures as heterogeneous (differentiated) goods.
 I classify mineral fuels, and non-fuel primary commodities to be homogenous goods.
 Unclassified goods are omitted from the analysis.

-22Table 2 presents evidence of a persistent trend in prices.
+&lt;sup>24Table 2 presents evidence of a persistent trend in prices.
 Columns (3), (6), and (9) show the price change for all firms, EO firms, and importing firms, respectively.
 At both the HS6 and HS6-country levels, I find that prices have increased over time.
 The magnitude of these price changes is more pronounced for firms that import intermediates vs EO firms, and for differentiated goods vs homogenous goods.
 However, even within homogenous products, I find that prices increase over the post-liberalization period.

-$^{^{23}}$ I also examine export patterns along the dimensions of products exported and markets exported to.
+&lt;sup>25I also examine export patterns along the dimensions of products exported and markets exported to.
 Table 16 indicates that the majority of firms export multiple products.
 For the four years examined, 21% of firms only imported, 62% of firms exported less than 10 products, and 17% of firms exported 10 or more products.
 However, the 17% of firms exporting 10 or more products earned 69% of all export revenue in the sample.
 The number of firms in all three categories grew from 2002 to 2005 but the percentage of export value captured by firms making 10 or more products actually fell over the horizon specified.